2020 Summit County Library Volunteer Appreciation Awards

 Van Woodford award recipients from previous years include Karen Musolf, Janet Good, Susan Donaldson, Maggie Cox, Carolyn Wiseman, Cass Dombrowski, Joyce Dierauer, Ron & Kathy Schuman, Randall McKinnon, Dan Taylor, Ken Gray, Mary Lynne Kneller, Helen Barker, Paul Olson and Kristina Nethaway.

-To learn more about the Summit County Library, visit our Volunteer page ; follow the library on Facebook, Instagram; or come by visit us at any of the three locations, in Frisco, Breckenridge and Silverthorne.
+To learn more about volunteering with Summit County Library, visit our Volunteer page ; follow the library on Facebook, Instagram; or come by visit us at any of the three locations, in Frisco, Breckenridge and Silverthorne.